 Cheese sticks also make a quick, portable snack.

-Glucerna® Hunger Smart™ Shakes are available at Walmart.
+Glucerna® Hunger Smart™ Shakes are available everywhere, including Amazon.
 That is where I bought mine.
 I found them right in the pharmacy section among the weight loss and nutritional items.

 But then I heard about the protein content of the Hunger Smart shakes.
 Protein curbs hunger and they are packed full of it!
 Each serving has 15 grams of protein plus Carbsteady® which is a slowly-digestible carbohydrate that helps minimize blood sugar spikes.
 Keeping that blood sugar at a healthy, steady level is great news.
 I love it.